janm31415/jed/README.md

 Jed screenshot
 --------------
 The screenshot shows two instances of Jed in dark mode.
 The first instance contains a scheme file.
 The second instance was created from the first instance by middle clicking on the selection in the first window's command line.
-This selection starts up a scheme compiler, comping the argument, and the scheme repl is now integrated via a pipe in the second instance.
+This selection starts up the scheme compiler [skiwi](https://github.com/janm31415/skiwi), compiling the argument and starting a scheme repl.
+All this is integrated via a pipe in the second instance, so that the scheme repl can be used inside Jed.
 ![](images/jed.png)